fazlan/energyaustralia-ce/digital-eacodingtest-ui/README.md

 ### Proxying the backend services

 Please refer to `proxy.config.json`.
-A proxy is made to http://localhost:18080.
+A proxy is made to the api at http://localhost:18080.

 ### Running the application

-From `digital-eacodingtest-api` directory, run `./gradlew clean bootRun`to start the api at http://localhost:18080/api/v1.
+From `digital-eacodingtest-api` directory, run `./gradlew clean bootRun` to start the api (if not already) at http://localhost:18080/api/v1.

 From `digital-eacodingtest-ui` directory, run `npm run serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.